 There are two training programs offered by the JPA.
 The first is for those interested in becoming a Jungian analyst but do not need New York State licensing and leads to certification in IAAP (International Association for Analytical Psychology).
 The second is for those without a license and leads to certification as a licensed psychoanalyst (LP) in New York State, as well as certification in IAAP.

-Please download and fill out the form to apply to the JPA’s programs:
+Following your preliminary discussion with the Admissions Coordinator, please download and fill out the form to apply to the JPA’s programs:

 IAAP Certification Program